MoPac St. Louis Operations

 Departures From the Prototype on the Layout

-Concessions and adjustments were made on the Saint Louis Lines layout to fit the available space, conform to an existing completed track plan, and in the overall interest of operational potential.
+Concessions and adjustments were made on the Saint Louis Lines layout to fit the available space, conform to an existing completed track plan, and in the overall interest of train operations.

-Significant departures from the prototype include having Ewing Avenue serve as the main yard, with 23rd Street as a second smaller yard.
-Also, the Carondelet and Sedalia Subs split at Iron Mountain Junction.
-There, the Sedalia sub runs east while the Carondelet sub continues south.
-To simplify, all parts of the layout are considered to be either belonging to either the Sedalia Sub or Carondelet Sub.
-The main yard is located just west of Iron Mountain Junction, so trains departing the yard can immediately take the Carondelet or Sedalia sub to their assigned destination.
+On the layout, Ewing Avenue serves as the main yard, with 23rd Street serving as a second smaller yard.
+Also, the Carondelet and Lesperance Subs split at Iron Mountain Junction.
+There, the Lesperance sub runs east while the Carondelet sub continues south.
+Most of the layout is considered to be either the Lesperance Sub or Carondelet Sub – the two subs which made up the Mopac’s St. Louis Terminal Division.
+The main yard is located just west of Iron Mountain Junction, so trains departing the yard can immediately take the Carondelet or Lesperance sub to their assigned destination.
+Cars terminating in West Staging have just entered the Sedalia Sub.
 The intent is to capture the essence of MoPac operations rather than recreate an exact copy of the Saint Louis Terminal Division.

 1. Sandrin, James (2000), Trackside Around St. Louis 1952-1959 with Jim Ozment (Missouri Pacific Railroad, p.
 52)